exasol/row-level-security-lua/doc/system_requirements.md

 #### Unprotected tables
 `req~unprotected-tables~1`

 Data Owners can leave a table unprotected.
 In this case all users can access all data in the table.
+"Unprotected" means the table has neither a tenant, nor a role, nor a group column.

 Covers: